SymphonyPlatformSolutions/symphony-marketplace-connectbot/README.md

 ```

 Regarding build & dependencies, please look at https://github.com/finos/symphony-bdk-java

-## Disclaimer
-This code sample is only an example.
-It is not meant to be directly used in a production environment.

 ## Start the bot
 Once your bot is running (main class: BotApplication.java), send a connection request from an external user to your bot.